What is dual enrollment

 - Valid Government-issued Photo Identification Card

-If Students DO NOT have a Government-Issued Photo Identification, the following forms of combined identification will be accepted:
+If Students DO NOT have a Government-Issued Photo Identification, the following forms of combined original identification (no copies) will be accepted:

 - High School Photo Identification Card with a Social Security Card, Birth Certificate, Proof of Residency or LHU Acceptance